-The IHA is a non-profit membership organisation committed to advancing sustainable hydropower.
-With close to a hundred members operating in more than 120 countries around the world, IHA represents the global voice of hydropower and champions continuous improvement and sustainable practices across the sector.
+I nexus of the metals trade and has Group has been actively engaged rough the exchange.
+An interim rading platform that provides roduced metal.
+By encouraging metal, the LMEpassport promotes hasers select materials aligning ed to advancing sustainable in more than 120 countries around the world, IHA represents the global voice of hydropower and champions continuous improvement and sustainable practices across the sector.
 IHA is the developer of the Hydropower Sustainability Guidelines and the Hydropower Sustainability Assessment Protocol, which provide important reference tools for the industry.
 EuroSibEnergo, a key energy asset of En+ Group, joined IHA in 2017.

 In 2021, as a response to a call to action from En+ Group back in 2020, in consultation with its members, the IHA released the San Jose Declaration on sustainable hydropower aimed to increase visibility of sustainable hydropower within the energy transition.
-Electricity Partnership